 Should you bring toilet paper to Cuba?
 You may have read other people saying that sometimes Cuba doesn’t have toilet paper.
 I didn’t find that.
 We took some in our suitcase but found everywhere we stayed did have toilet paper.
 Not one toilet in a casa particular allowed you to flush toilet roll down the toilet though.
 You always had to use the bin provided.
 If you have room in your suitcase I’d take a roll but you’ll probably be fine if not!

-I would also take some sunscreen, insect repellent and painkillers too.
+I would also take sunscreen, insect repellent and painkillers too.
 Depending on where you go you may struggle to get the basics from pharmacies.
 If you’re in the outside in the warmer months you can be swarmed by bugs so I’d definitely take insect repellent.
 Luckily my other half seems to attract insects so she gets all the bites whereas I’m usually fine with or without insect repellent!

 Know Cuba’s History